pkt-zer0/y2-assist/README.md

     (seems like `tsc` doesn't support this out-of-the-box anymore?)
 - This file is inlined into `index.html` by `builder.js`
 - All of this goes under `docs`, to be deployed as GitHub Pages

+# Design notes

+- The Screen Wake Lock API on iOS seems... finicky, to say the least.
+It only works when triggered by "user interaction", however that's defined.
+So now it's initialized whenever any event handler is triggered.